 1. Bilateral Breathing

 The ability to breathe comfortably on both sides is important while swimming the freestyle stroke.
-By changing sides, you are equalizing muscle development and achieving symmetry.
-It also allows for smoother and more even strokes.
-It may feel awkward on one side at first.
+By changing sides, you are equalizing muscle activities and achieving symmetry.
+It also allows for smoother and more symmetrical strokes.
 With consistent practice, it will become more natural and lead to a more efficient stroke.

 2. Posture

-Your posture out of the pool can affect your posture in the pool.
-If you have tightness in the chest muscles or rounded shoulder posture, this can put you more at risk for shoulder impingement.
-The shoulders should be back and the chest forward during a freestyle stroke.
+Your posture outside of the pool may affect your posture in the pool.
+For example, if you have tightness in the chest muscles or rounded shoulder posture, this may put you at greater risk for shoulder impingement.
 Shoulder impingement occurs when the tendons become pinched, irritated, and inflamed in the shoulder region.
-Position of the head while swimming should be looking forward and down, so the water will crest above the eyebrows.
+To minimize this risk while swimming, the shoulders should be back and the chest forward during a freestyle stroke.
+The position of the head while swimming should be looking forward and down, so the water will crest above the eyebrows.

 3. Kick